 Dragonflame

-But a new day is coming, the long-awaited day of creation, in which what’s left of the world’s charm is finally to be swept away.
-Caught up in the death throes of magic are Fortune, Wyrm and the very last survivors of the dragon race.
+But a new day is coming, the long-awaited day of creation, when what’s left of the world’s charm will be swept away at last.
+Caught up in the final death throes of magic are Fortune, Gossamer and the very last survivors of the dragon race.
 What place can there be for dragons in a world that no longer wants them?

 • Dragonflame was nominated for Best Novel in the 1997 British Fantasy Society Awards.